apache/apex-core/apex_development_setup.md

 There are a few tools that will be helpful when developing Apache Apex applications, some required and some optional:

 1.  *git* -- A revision control system (version 1.7.1 or later).
-There are multiple git clients available for Windows ([git-scm][1] for example), so download and install a client of your choice.
+There are multiple git clients available for Windows (<http://git-scm.com/download/win> for example), so download and install a client of your choice.

 2.  *java JDK* (not JRE).
 Includes the Java Runtime Environment as well as the Java compiler and a variety of tools (version 1.7.0\_79 or later).
 Can be downloaded from the Oracle website.

 3.  *maven* -- Apache Maven is a build system for Java projects (version 3.0.5 or later).
-It can be downloaded from [Apache Maven][2].
+It can be downloaded from <https://maven.apache.org/download.cgi>.

-4.  *VirtualBox* -- Oracle VirtualBox is a virtual machine manager (version 4.3 or later) and can be downloaded from [VirtualBox][3].
+4.  *VirtualBox* -- Oracle VirtualBox is a virtual machine manager (version 4.3 or later) and can be downloaded from <https://www.virtualbox.org/wiki/Downloads>.
 It is needed to run the Data Torrent Sandbox.

-5.  *DataTorrent Sandbox* -- The sandbox can be downloaded from [Sandbox][4].
+5.  *DataTorrent Sandbox* -- The sandbox can be downloaded from <https://www.datatorrent.com/download>.
 It is useful for testing simple applications since it contains Apache Hadoop and Data Torrent RTS 3.1.1 pre-installed with a time-limited Enterprise License.
 If you already installed the RTS Enterprise Edition (evaluation or production license) on a cluster, you can use that setup for deployment and testing instead of the sandbox.

 6. (Optional) If you prefer to use an IDE (Integrated Development Environment) such as *NetBeans*, *Eclipse* or *IntelliJ*, install that as well.